Student Vaccination Requirement

 All students are required to be fully vaccinated or receive an exemption before arriving on campus for the 2022-23 academic year.

 Additionally, as an extension of the University’s existing COVID-19 vaccination requirement, the COVID-19 bivalent booster vaccine is required of all students - undergraduate, graduate, and professional, including students studying or performing research remotely and/or virtually - as a condition of enrollment for the 2023-24 academic year.

 Regardless of previous COVID-19 boosters, to be considered fully vaccinated and enroll in classes for the 2023-2024 academic year, all Notre Dame students - undergraduate, graduate, and professional, including students studying or performing research remotely and/or virtually - should have received:

 - Two shots of the Pfizer-BioNTech or Moderna vaccines or any WHO approved vaccination, more than 2 months ago, plus a Pfizer or Moderna bivalent booster; Or

 - A single shot of the Johnson & Johnson vaccine more than 2 months ago, plus a Pfizer-BioNTech or Moderna bivalent booster.

 Information about an initial vaccination series or a booster dose in the United States can be found at vaccines.gov.

 Students who have questions regarding the acceptance of a particular vaccine or are unable to access the vaccine in their home state or country should contact University Health Services (UHS) for consultation at least four weeks prior to arrival.

-Access to Vaccine Booster
+Access to Bivalent Booster Vaccine

 Students on campus attending programs that last fewer than 7 days are exempt from the requirement, though vaccination is still strongly recommended.